4sh/datamaintain/README.md

 *This mode is particularly useful on dev, when you get changes from the team.*

--  **Simple :** The scripts are launched automatically when the server starts.
+-  **Simple:** The scripts are launched automatically when the server starts.
--  **Embedded :** It is just a project dependency, so no installation needed.
+-  **Embedded:** It is just a project dependency, so no installation needed.

 ### With the Command Line Interface

 *This mode is particularly useful on deploy, when you want to control Datamaintain.*

-- **Independent :** You can launch Datamaintain independently to the server thanks to executable file.
+- **Independent:** You can launch Datamaintain independently to the server thanks to executable file.
-- **Powerful :** You also have access to specific actions like 'mark a script as executed'.
+- **Powerful:** You also have access to specific actions like 'mark a script as executed'.

 ## FAQ